Django Baton

 top |

-the template is placed inside the changelist filter container, at the top |
+Inside filter container, at the top. |

 bottom |

-the template is placed inside the changelist filter container, at the bottom |
+Inside filter container, at the bottom. |

-Changelist Row Attributes
+βοΈ Changelist Row Attributes

 baton_cl_rows_attributes